Josiah Ofori Boateng: Career

+Ofori Boateng begun as an Assistant State Attorney at post in Sekondi-Takoradi in 1963, before joining the private law firm of Gaisie, Scheck and Company also in Sekondi-Takoradi as a solicitor and advocate.

+Boateng went back into public service in the latter part of 1966 and was appointed a district magistrate.
+In 1969, Boateng was appointed as deputy judicial secretary.
+He was deputy judicial secretary until his appointment as Director of Research of the Law Reform Commission in 1973.
+A year later, he obtained a year-long Ford Foundation grant as a visiting scholar at Harvard Law School and the Environmental Institute in Washington.
+On completion of this, he returned to his work with the Law Reform Commission until 1976.

-Ofori Boateng begun as an Assistant State Attorney, solicitor and advocate, and district magistrate until his appointment as deputy judicial secretary in 1969.
-From 1973 until 1976, he was the administrative head of the Ghana Law Reform Commission.
-In 1976, he became the chief legal advisor on Environmental problems at the United Nations, he served in this capacity until 1981.
-He returned to Ghana after his stint at the United Nations and took up an appointment as the Director of Legal Education (head of Ghana School of Law).
-He was appointed Appeal Court judge in 1989 and in 1992 he was appointed Chairman of the Electoral Commission of Ghana with Kwadwo Afari-Gyan as his deputy.
-As chair of the commission he oversaw the 1992 Ghanaian presidential election and declared the results of the election.
-He chaired the commission until 1993 when he returned to the Appeals Court bench.
+In 1976, he took up an appointment in Nairobi, Kenya as Senior Programme Officer in the Environmental Law Unit of the United Nations Environmental Programme.
+He served in this capacity until 1981.
+That year, Boateng returned to Ghana and was made the Director of Legal Education (head of Ghana School of Law).

+Boateng was appointed and sworn in as a Justice of the Court of Appeal in September 1989.

+In March 1992, Boateng was appointed Chairman of the Electoral Commission of Ghana with Kwadwo Afari-Gyan as his deputy.
+As chair of the commission, Boateng supervised a referendum on a new constitution and also the conduct of the 1992 general election and declared the results of the election.
+He chaired the commission until 1993 when he returned to the Court of Appeal.

 In 1999, he was nominated to join the Supreme Court bench together with Justice John Debra Sapong.
 He was vetted and approved by parliament on 30 March 1999.
 He together with Justice Sapong were sworn into office as judges of the Supreme Court on 15 April 1999.
 He remained a Supreme Court judge until his retirement on 4 January 2001.

 Ofori Boateng has published a number of papers on Law and Environmental issues.
-He was also a visiting scholar at Harvard Law School and the Environmental Institute in Washington.